aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 = Introduction

+// Old quote by Dijkstra.
 == What is naturalistic programming?
-// Old quote by Dijkstra.
 == The End of Programming (by Matt Welsh)
-== Growing Importance of Natural Language
+== The Growing Importance of Natural Language
-// Prompt Engineering
 == Outline of the Chapters
 == Goals and Non-Goals